pssolanki111/polygon/docs/Getting-Started.rst

   import polygon

+  # OR import the name you need
+  from polygon import StocksClient

+  # OR import the names you need
+  from polygon import (StocksClient, ForexClient, StreamClient, build_option_symbol)

 Now creating a client is as simple as (using stocks and forex clients as examples here)

 1. Regular client: ``stocks_client = polygon.StocksClient('API_KEY')``